alkun-org/open-kun/json/schema/README.md

 ### Schema Specification

-Bayan specification is frozen and will not evolve, only vocabulary will.
+Bayan specification will be frozen once agreed and will not evolve, only vocabulary will.
 The plan is so the knowledge (Bayan source) we accumulated long lasting.
 Below is the complete specification:

 List of Keywords:

 **@namespace** - Use namespace to import the vocabularies required \
 **@define** - implement our own class/type \
+**@instance** - create instance from given identifier, by default will create on https://alkun.org/i/TYPE/identifier \
 **@type** - A class/type to describe our data \
 **@extend** - Allows declaration of hierarchies of classes, similar to rdfs:subclassOf \
 **@comment** - Use this to describe the type or property \